cabin-language/cabin/README.md

 ### Simple Syntax

 Cabin is designed to be dead simple.
-The language only has 17 keywords, and the grammar is absolutely tiny; [The Tree-Sitter grammar](./crates/tree-sitter-cabin/grammar.js) is only about ~200 lines.
+The language only has 17 keywords, and the grammar is absolutely tiny; [The Extended Backus-Naur Form grammar](https://cabin-language.org/reference/syntax) is **less than 100 lines**.
+For reference, [an EBNF grammar for C](https://gist.github.com/Chubek/52884d1fa766fa16ae8d8f226ba105ad) is 360+ lines, [one for JavaScript](https://gist.github.com/Chubek/0ab33e40b01a029a7195326e89646ec5) is 370+, and [one for Python](https://docs.python.org/3/reference/grammar.html) is 830+.
+Obviously, these metrics don't mean too much, given how affected they are by whitespace and preferential rule splitting, but it's food for thought.

 The language intentionally avoids adding sugar for existing syntax; There's almost always just one way to do something.

 ## Philosophy